 CIRCUIT DE MONACO FAST FACTS

-• Louis Chiron is the only Monegasque driver who has finished on the podium at their home race.
-In the 1955 Monaco Grand Prix, he also became the oldest driver to have ever started an F1 race.
+- Until 2024, Louis Chiron was the only Monegasque driver to win the Monaco Grand Prix.
+Charles Leclerc became the second.
+In the 1955 Monaco Grand Prix, Chiron became the oldest driver to have ever started an F1 race.

-• Until 2022, Monaco was the only round of the championship where Free Practice does not take place on a Friday.
+- Until 2022, Monaco was the only round of the championship where Free Practice did not take place on a Friday.
 Instead, it was held on Thursday.

 MONACO GP WINNERS AND POLESITTERS